-The 2019 five-year average fatality rate is 0.884 per HMVMT.
-Fatalities in the last decade have shown wide variation over a one to two-year cycle, with the 2019 fatality rate being among the lowest recorded values for the decade.
+The 2020 five-year average fatality rate is 0.883 per HMVMT.
+Fatalities in the last decade have shown wide variation over a one to two-year cycle, with the 2020 fatality rate being near the mean for the decade.
 The annual fatalities rates and the five-year averages exhibit similar patterns seen in the numbers of fatalities, with proportionally large annual variations.
-The computed trend line predicts a slowly rising trend to 2021.
-This rising trend computed by the data is not acceptable to the NHDOT as a target as it would be contrary to the core objective of the state's Driving Toward Zero initiative.
-A 2021 target fatality rate of 0.884 fatalities per HMVMT (i.e., maintaining the 2019 five-year average) is hereby adopted.
-The randomness in the annual performance prevents strict adherence to the SHSP goal of a 50% reduction in fatalities by 2030 in the setting of annual targets.
-Rather, this target has been set based on data of the actual performance.
-However, NHDOT's fundamental effort through the SHSP is to reduce fatalities on NH roadways, and the NHDOT will continue to identify and pursue infrastructure improvements consistent with the relevant SHSP critical emphasis areas to reduce fatalities.
+The computed trend line predicts a slowly falling trend to 2022.
+This falling trend is favorable and achievable based on recent performance, thus a target of 0.874 fatalities per HMVMT has been adopted.
+The target supports SHSP goals by reflecting the increasing reliance on the implementation of proven systematic roadway departure countermeasures to address this critical emphasis area, and the improved safety performance that will result.

-Serious Injury Rate:3.353
+Serious Injury Rate: 3.506